When you think of an addict psychological trauma, what image comes to mind?

-The imprints of traumatic experiences, then, are not neat coherent narratives that you can articulate: they are closer to raw sensations.
+The imprints of psychological traumatic experiences, then, are not neat coherent narratives that you can articulate: they are closer to raw sensations.
 Because traumatic memories are not fully integrated as a past experience, their existence creates a feeling of an ever-present threat.
 You become hyper-sensitive to any trigger which reminds you of your trauma.

-This means that you may endlessly continue to “relive” your trauma in the real world without consciously acknowledging the memory at its root.
+This means that you may endlessly continue to “relive” your psychological trauma in the real world without consciously acknowledging the memory at its root.

 Bessel van der Kolk provides the following example with one of his clients: